 - Try a hair dryer: But don’t stand in water while you work.

 Do you need help preparing your home for the next big freeze?
 Or, are you worried that you are dealing with a frozen pipe problem already?
-Reach out to us at Thompson Plumbing Heating and Air Conditioning, We can help you minimize the damage to your home and recover quickly.
+Reach out to us at Thompson Plumbing Heating & Air Conditioning, We can help you minimize the damage to your home and recover quickly.